 - Semi-private room and board.
 Your EOC will cover the extra expense of a private room when appropriate because of your medical condition.

 - Services of physicians.

 - Operating and recovery rooms

 - Intensive or special care units of a hospital

 - General nursing care

 - General nursing care.

 - Private duty nursing.

-- Administration of blood and blood derivatives, including the expense of the blood or blood product (e.g. blood plasma and blood plasma expanders) that is not replaced by you or for you.
+- Administration of blood and blood derivatives, including the expense of the blood or blood product (e.g. blood plasma and blood plasma expanders) that is not replaced by you or for you, but not the expense of the donated blood or blood product.

 - Radiation therapy

 - Cognitive rehabilitation

 - Speech therapy, physical therapy and occupational therapy

 - Anesthesia, oxygen and oxygen therapy

 - Inhalation therapy

 - Radiological services, laboratory testing and diagnostic services

 - Meals and special diets

 - Medications

 - Intravenous (IV) preparations

 - Discharge planning

 - Services and supplies provided by the outpatient department of a hospital